Instalment option: relevant property trusts

-Charges under the discretionary trust regime need to be considered separately from charges on a lifetime cesser of an interest in possession (IHTM30281).
+Charges under the relevant property trust regime need to be considered separately from charges on a lifetime cesser of a qualifying interest in possession (IHTM30281).

 Under IHTA84/S227 (1) instalments are available if either